-Teachers reported about children's emotional and behavior problems by using an elementary version of the Strengths and Needs Survey (SANA; Moore et al., 2016) offered in a paper and pencil form.
-Kindergarten teachers completed the SANA at baseline (pretest).
-First grade teachers completed the SANA in fall of the following school year (posttest).
-The SANA is a nine-item measure rated on a 4-point scale ranging from 0 (no concern) to 3 (serious concern).
-Items are used to assess common areas in which students may need additional support (e.g., behaves well; pays attention, focused; sad, worried, or irritable; aggressive toward others).
-The SANA has evidenced reliability and validity for the unidimensional assessment (Moore et al., 2016) and demonstrated good internal consistency reliability with the present sample ( $\alpha = .94$ ).
+is a nine-item measure rated on a 4-point scale ranging from 0 (no concern) to 3 (serious concern).
+Items are used to assess common areas in which children may need additional support (e.g., behaves well; pays attention, focused; sad, worried, or irritable; aggressive toward others).
+The SANA has evidenced reliability and validity for the unidimensional assessment (Moore et al., 2016) and demonstrated good internal consistency reliability with the present sample ( $\alpha$ = .94).
 A sum score from the SANA was included as a dependent variable in the impact analysis.
-In addition, the SANA sum score at pretest was examined as a moderator.
+In addition, the SANA sum score at baseline was examined as a moderator.